Cannock Chase murders: Aftermath

 The four-year enquiry into the Cannock Chase murders is reported to be one of the most exhaustive British child murder investigations of the 20th century.
 By the time investigators had apprehended Morris, they had amassed over a million index cards, making the volume of information so enormous and cumbersome that by the autumn of 1967 the task of cross-checking information had become difficult and laborious.

 In total, Morris had been questioned five times in relation to his whereabouts throughout the manhunt for the Cannock Chase murderer.
-Although he bore a striking resemblance to the 1967 Identikit, Morris had not been considered a suspect warranting further investigation due to his second wife repeatedly providing him with a false alibi and initial administrative protocol.
-His second wife was never charged with repeatedly perverting the course of justice.
+Although he bore a striking resemblance to the 1967 Identikit, Morris had not been considered a suspect warranting further investigation due to his wife repeatedly providing him with a false alibi and initial administrative protocol.
+His wife was not charged with repeatedly perverting the course of justice.

 Shortly after Morris's arrest, investigators uncovered archived interrogation records dating from early 1966 pertaining to the search for Diana Tift.
 These records revealed Morris's own brother had been to Walsall police station, stating he and his mother had long known of Morris's predilection for prepubescent girls and that they believed Morris to be capable of abducting and murdering Reynolds and Tift, whose bodies had at the time yet to be found.
-However, as Morris's brother had no evidence to substantiate his statement, his report had been marked "No Further Action".
+However, as Morris's brother had no evidence to substantiate his statement, his report had been marked "No Further Action."
 This record was not discovered until after Morris's arrest regarding the attempted abduction.

-Although convicted only of murdering Christine Darby, Morris is considered the chief suspect in the deaths of both Reynolds and Tift in addition to the abduction and attempted murder of Julia Taylor, despite a lack of sufficient evidence for him to be charged with any of these offences.
+Although convicted only of murdering Christine Darby, Morris is considered the chief suspect in the deaths of both Reynolds and Tift, and the abduction and attempted murder of Julia Taylor, despite a lack of sufficient evidence for him to be charged with any of these offences.
 All three cases were officially closed in 1969.
 Relatives of all three children share investigators' conviction Morris had killed both children and attempted to murder Taylor in addition to having killed Christine Darby.